Analysis and X-ray tomography: Injectivity via angular Fourier series

 For $\theta\in\R/2\pi\Z$, denote $v_\theta=(\cos(\theta),\sin(\theta))$.
 For $r>0$ and $\theta\in\R/2\pi\Z$, the corresponding line can be written as

+See figure~\ref{fig:L-r-theta}.
 As mentioned above, this covers all the lines that do not meet the origin.
 If we use ``extended polar coordinates'' where $r\geq0$, the we can indeed parametrize all lines.
-In some sense, this corresponds to replacing the origin with ``directed origins'', which is a compactification of the punctured disc.
+In some sense, this corresponds to replacing the origin with ``directed origins'', which is a compactification of the punctured disc and can be considered a blow-up of the origin.
 In fact, one can even let the radius~$r$ to be any real number; this would lead to a global two-fold parametrization of all the lines.